 Prof Andrew Murphy

 Professor Andrew Murphy is the Director of the HRB Primary Care CTNI.
-Andrew is the Professor of General Practice at NUI Galway and a GP in Turloughmore Medical Centre, a few miles outside of Galway city.
+Andrew is the Professor of General Practice at University of Galway and a GP in Turloughmore Medical Centre, a few miles outside of Galway city.
 Prof Murphy has a distinguished research career, including leading a clinical trial on the provision of secondary cardiac care in the community which was, at the time, the largest academic-lead trial ever conducted on the island of Ireland.
 Andrew’s research, largely quantitative and always collaborative, addresses chronic disease management and professional practice in the community.
 In leading this Network, he builds on previous collaborations with partners in RSCI, QUB and the ICGP.
 With significant input from the public/patient guiding the research, Andrew has a vision that this Network will break new ground to answer common problems in primary care, that will improve individual patient health and healthcare.

 Prof Susan Smith